oswald2/AURIS/README.md

  * Probably another library for MIB handling will be needed.
 Also, a general internal model should be present so that alternative representations (e.g. EGS-CCs CDM) can be used too.
  * Adding the MIB/data model to be able to send specific commands and extract TM (parameters)
  * Play around with parallel TM extraction and how to distribute parameters
+ * Definition of interfaces
+ * Some user interfaces

 That's enough for the next weeks.